NICUB-Open-Source-Community/Code-of-Conduct/README.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at admin -> nicubhub@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may bereported by contacting the project team at admin -> nicubhub@gmail.com.
 All complaints will be reviewed and investigated, resulting in a necessary and appropriate response to the circumstances.
-The project team is obligated to maintain confidentiality concerning the reporter of an incident.
+The project team is obligated to maintain confidentiality concerning the reporting of an incident.
 Further details of specific enforcement policies may be posted separately.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

 ## Attribution